connorlockman/connorlockman.github.io/_posts/2019-12-17-yield-paper.md

 tags: project
 author_profile: true
 ---
-This project uses builds on the exploratory data analysis from project 02.
-We use k-means clustering and DBSCAN to determine commonalities in the crash data and plot it using Plotly.
+This project builds on the exploratory data analysis from project 02.
+We use k-means clustering and DBSCAN to determine commonalities in the crash data and plot these incidents using Plotly.